 Just as NAC protects the liver, it also protects the kidneys, which play a key role in detoxification and blood pressure regulation.
 Doctors use a chemical called a “contrast agent” to make the kidneys more visible when taking medical images of patients.
 However, this chemical is hard on the kidneys and can result in “contrast-induced nephropathy,” which sometimes can lead to kidney failure.
 NAC has been found to reduce kidney-related toxicity from contrast agent, and it’s also used to prevent kidney failure in some patients with chronic kidney impairment.

-Cold and Flu Shield
+NAC as Cold and Flu Shield

 Few natural substances appear to fight colds and flu as effectively as NAC.
 In a remarkable study, Silvio De Flora, MD, of the University of Genoa, Italy, and his colleagues asked 262 seniors to take either 600 mg of NAC or placebos twice daily for six months during cold and flu season.
 Incredibly, few of the subjects taking NAC developed flu symptoms, even though blood tests confirmed they were infected with the flu virus.
 And of the subjects who did develop symptoms, those taking NAC experienced generally mild symptoms compared with those taking placebo.